 A 106-year-old Armenian woman sits in front of her home guarding it with a rifle, in Degh village, near the city of Goris in southern Armenia.
-Armed conflicts took place in and around nearby Nagarno-Karabakh, a territory in Azerbaijan also claimed by Armenia.
+Armed conflicts took place in and around nearby Nagorno-Karabakh, a territory in Azerbaijan also claimed by Armenia.
 The Nagorno-Karabakh War displaced hundreds of thousands of people from their homes.

 Only a few short years later, Armenia was invaded by the Turks and the war ended with Armenia being incorporated into the ever so pleasant Soviet Union.
-Once that period ended and she was an old lady ready to pass away after a long life full of hardships and violence, Armenia became involved in a very bloody war with her next door neighbors the Azerbaijanis.
+Once that period ended and she was an old lady ready to pass away after a long life full of hardships and violence, Armenia became involved in a very bloody war with her next-door neighbors the Azerbaijanis.
 It puts all of our “problems” into perspective.

 In 1988, the Nagorno-Karabakh legislature passed a resolution to join Armenia despite the region’s legal location within Azerbaijan’s borders.
 As the Soviet Union was dissolving in 1991, the autonomous region officially declared independence.
 War erupted between Armenia and Azerbaijan over the region, leaving roughly 30,000 casualties and hundreds of thousands of refugees.

-The gun the elderly Armenian lady is carrying is not an AK-47 or AK-74, in it’s an AKM.
+The gun the elderly Armenian lady is carrying is not an AK-47 or AK-74, it’s an AKM.
 The gas block is slanted, unlike an AK-74’s.
 The magazine is curved to accept the 7.62x39mm round, not the 5.45x39mm round that the AK-74 fires.
 The muzzle brake is of the AKM design, not the one the AK-74 used.